Jeff Aplin Talks Executive Salaries [Audio]

 MC: At a premier research university with almost 40,000 students, the pay $500,000 a year plus benefits.
 That’s what David Turpin makes as President of the University of Alberta, according to information released last week on the provincial government Sunshine List.
 My next guest says that kind of money isn’t uncommon in the world of top executive pay.
 Jeff Aplin is the President of the David Aplin Group, a recruiting firm that conducts executive searches, he joins us on the phone from Calgary this morning.
 Good morning Jeff.

 MC: I’m good thanks.
 Now, I think a lot of us would have a hard time wrapping our heads around a half-million dollar annual salary, so what factors into that kind of compensation?

-JA: Well, typically when you're looking at executive compensation and a framework for that, there's a few things that determine the level of compensation.
+JA: Well, typically when you’re looking at executive compensation and a framework for that, there are a few things that determine the level of compensation.
 One is the organizational size by budget and revenue, the second is the organizational size by headcount or number of people, and then the third, which is more subjective, is the mandate.
-Is it more of a mandate as a leader to initiate transformational change to the organization or is it more of a maintain kind of mandate.
+Is it more of a mandate as a leader to initiate transformational change in the organization or is it more of a maintenance kind of mandate.

 MC: And what about actual skills like what skills would be needed for these executive jobs?

 JA: Executive skills, obviously leadership ability, communication ability, strategy, overall intelligence, but fundamentally, one of the biggest differentiators for why executives tend to get paid at a higher level is the ability to deal with stress.
 It’s a high-pressure cooker kind of a role and a lot of people don’t have the ability to deal with that constant stress, criticism, competing interests and so stresses is a fundamental reason why executives get paid what they do.